-After having your domain locked down, the next step is to define your branding guidelines.
-These guidelines are what will help you choose the colors you want on your website, the theme, etc.
+After having your domain locked down, the next step in building a great nonprofit website is to define your brand guidelines.
+These guidelines help you choose the colors you want on your website, the theme, etc.

-There are three steps to defining your branding:
+There are three steps to defining your nonprofit website’s branding:

-The first thing you need to do is understand the story you want to tell and how.
+The first thing you need to do is understand the story you want to tell and how you want to portray yourself.
 For instance, do you want to be known as a warm and compassionate organization trying to uplift people from poverty or a powerful, no-nonsense nonprofit fighting poverty?

-Both causes are the same, but the way you convey it is different.
-This is what differentiates you from the others.
+Both causes are the same, but how you convey them differs, differentiating you from the others.

-Once you have clarity on how you wish to tell your story, the next step is to pick the colors that reflect it.
+The next step is picking colors for your nonprofit website that reflect your emotions.
 Different colors represent different emotions, so you need to choose accordingly.

 Here’s a chart for your reference on the colors and their connotations:

-For example, Team Rubicon, a disaster relief organization, font (and colors) convey power and energy.
-This conveys how they are an authoritative organization taking control of the front lines when a disaster occurs.
+For example, Team Rubicon, a disaster relief organization’s font (and colors), conveys power and energy.
+It shows they are an authoritative organization taking control of the front lines when a disaster occurs.

 On the other hand, the Make a Wish foundation uses a font and color that is calming yet determined to fulfill wishes.

-Finally, it’s essential to put down your branding guidelines for your logos, colors, and tone of voice to be used on different platforms.
-For instance, your logo on your website might be slightly different than the one you use in your email signatures (at least in dimensions).
+Finally, it’s essential to put down your branding guidelines for your logos, colors, and tone of voice to be used throughout your nonprofit website.

-Once you have all this mapped out, your development and design team can create your nonprofit website as per it.
+Once you have all this mapped out, your development and design team can begin your nonprofit website design process.